brendanw/profilehttp/README.md

 -The mechanism for determining when 10 concurrent requests are complete is different in each experiment.
 The performance of CountDownLatch vs List<Deferred>:awaitAll() could have a significant impact.
 We should try to find a way to use the same mechanism for each test set.

--Running into an error at 100_000 concurrent requests for ktor
+-Running into an error at 100_000 concurrent requests for ktor.
+Need to dig into to see if we are using the library wrong or its a bug.

 -Measurements are not guaranteed to include garbage collection